Elizabeth Lawrence BA ed (hons), Psych. Couns, Hyp (Reg CS and HS).

 Almost every professional body for counselling and psychotherapy requires integrating supervision into their clinical practice.
 The British Association for Counselling and Psychotherapy (BACP) requires qualified counsellors receive 1½ hours of supervision per month.
 The guidelines for trainee counsellors determine a minimum of 1½ hours per month.
 A ratio of eight hours counselling to 1 hour of supervision per month is recommend.
 The trainee should see their supervisor every 2 weeks, but at least once a month.
 (Other organisations may have different require.

 I offer a welcoming environment where you can feel confident in sharing and working through areas of your work in a confidential way.
+I offer Face to Face and online supervision.

 “A good supervisor is a necessity and a gift” Therapy Today